Detailed case studies of six organisations undertaking cultural change, with a checklist of issues to consider for effective culture transformation

 Denison defines four different traits of organisational culture which can be measured:

-Mission - which describes how clearly the organization has articulated a strategic direction and goals, as well as measures of success/key performance indicators.
+Missio.n Has the organisation a clearly articulated strategic direction and goal, as well as measures of success/key performance indicators.

-Employee involvement - which describes how much the organization relies on employees to make decisions by empowering them and training them, as well as enabling team working.
+Employee involvement.
+Does the organisation rely on employees to make decisions by empowering them and developing them, as well as enabling team working.

-Internal consistency - which describes if the organization has espoused a set of values that are consistent and to which they visibly adhere.
+Internal consistency.
+Has the organisation got a set of values that are consistent and to which they visibly adhere.

 The Denison index includes a mix of organisational and psychological constructs, which are measured through a diagnostic survey.
 It’s a common methodology used for measuring culture.